ratmav/docs/nixy_languages.md

 	"fmt"
 )

-// given an array of integers, filter odd integers out in place. func main() {
-        // the given array
-	var x = []int{90, 15, 81, 87, 47, 59, 81, 18, 25, 40, 56, 8}
+func isEven(element int) bool {
+	if element%2 == 0 {
+		return true
+	}
+	return false
+}

+/*
-        // note: i indexes the starting array, j indexes the final array. the trick here is that
+ note: i indexes the starting array, j indexes the final array. the trick here is that
-        //       the element at i is overwritten with the element at j, pushing the filtered elements
-        //       to the front of the array, x. when the last element in x is reached, all of the
-        //       filtered elements are at the front of x, and j is the position of the last valid
-        //       element, so slicing x at the j index returns the filtered array.
+       the element at i is overwritten with the element at j, pushing the filtered elements to the front of the array, x. when the last element in x is reached, all of the filtered elements are at the front of x, and j is the position of the last valid element, so slicing x at the j index returns the filtered array.

+*/
+func filter(x []int, ff func(int) bool) []int {
 	// initialize j
 	j := 0

 	// iterate over the array
 	for i := 0; i < len(x); i++ {

-		// test each element of x for parity if x[i]%2 == 0 {
+		// test each element using the function parameter ff. if (ff(x[i])) {

-		        // if an element of x is even at index i, overwrite x at position j with said element x[j] = x[i]
+		        // if the filter function returns true, overwrite x at position j with said element x[j] = x[i]

 			// increment j